baumgaro/Odoo-Talend-Component/README.md

 Further information and an instruction about the use of the properties of the components can be found at our blog: http://datenpol.at/unternehmen/blog/datenpol-creates-talend-component-for-openerp/

-Thanks to the creators of the OpenERP Java API which we used as core library to communicate with OpenERP http://sourceforge.net/projects/openerpjavaapi/
+Thanks to the creators of the OpenERP Java API which we used as core library to communicate with Odoo http://sourceforge.net/projects/openerpjavaapi/